hoyekan/Dispersion_and_Attenuation_of_Love_Waves_in_an_Isotropic_Viscoelastic_Layers./README.md

 ## Repository Contents

-- `Love Waves/love_engine.py` – the numerical engine: Thomson–Haskell propagator, constant-Q Generalized Maxwell body fit, and complex-root dispersion solver.
+- `Love Waves/love_engine.py` – the numerical engine: Thomson–Haskell propagator, constant-Q Generalized Maxwell body fit, and complex-root dispersion solver. `Love Waves` also contain a pdf file that detailed the mathematical derivations.
 - `Love Waves/Complex Velocity Method.ipynb` – driver notebook that produces the figures below and other models used in the study.
 - `Plots/` – contains generated figures for Model 1.